eduardobcolombo/colombostips/config-03/README.md

 ## Importing configs to a package using docker with prefix

-This config tips shows how to use `envconfig` package from Kelsey Hightower, extended to import configs to a package.
+This config tip shows how to use the `conf/v3` package from [ArdanLabs](https://github.com/ardanlabs/conf), which is extended to import configs to a package.

-To run this configuration demo, you will need to set the below environment variables within the config.env file.
+To run this configuration demo, you must set the environment variables in the `config.env` file, feel free to copy `config.env.example`.
+The content should looks like the below.

 ```
 COLOMBOSTIPS_NEW_RELIC_LICENSE_KEY=some_valid_licence_key
 COLOMBOSTIPS_NEW_RELIC_APP_NAME=colombostips
-COLOMBOSTIPS_LOG_LEVEL=info
+COLOMBOSTIPS_LOG_LEVEL=error
 ```

 Note that we are using the prefix `COLOMBOSTIPS` for all env variables.